ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 Obviously, there are no rules on how this was represented in the data set.
 However there are several conventions, and Pandas is aware of many of them.

-When reading data from a csv file, Pandas will automatically detect missing values.
+When reading data from a CSV file, Pandas will automatically detect missing values.
 By default, it will convert any empty cell, or string such as 'na', 'nan', 'null', 'N/A', and other variants to NaN.
-A full list can be found in the pandas documentation: https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html
+A full list can be found in the Pandas documentation: https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html

 ### Detecting Missing Values

-To detect missing values, pandas provides two complementary methods - `isna` and `notna`.
+To detect missing values, Pandas provides two complementary methods - `isna` and `notna`.

 We can see information about missing values with the `count` method on